 I strongly believe that in crisis lies a number of opportunities.
-I know we have all experience some sort of crisis before, let this one be the one that strengthens our families, the one that amplifies our children’s coping skills and promotes resilience.
+I know we have all experienced some sort of crisis before, let this one be the one that strengthens our families, the one that amplifies our children’s coping skills and promotes resilience.

-I wish I could physically bake for all of you something delicious to lift your spirits, but although I can't physically be with you I am going to be sharing a number of my very own and delicious recipes that you too can make at home.
+I wish I could physically bake for all of you something delicious to lift your spirits, but although I can’t physically be with you I am going to be sharing a number of my very own and delicious recipes (including today’s buttermilk scones recipe) that you too can make at home.
 Think of this as my way of keeping in touch with all of you and at the same time it will help me cope with a little stress, which I know we are all feeling right now.

 Today’s kitchen tale and recipe goes way back.
 My grandmother in Colombia had this beautiful china and crystal, which was only used for special occasions.
-Maruja (endearing term for my grandmother) and her sisters had an appreciation for tea parties, coffee and all the little details that go with planning events and let’s not forget the Bavarian china.
-I honestly did not quiet understand at the time the importance of it all.
+Maruja (endearing term for my grandmother) and her sisters had an appreciation for tea parties, coffee, and all the little details that go with planning events, and let’s not forget the Bavarian china.
+I honestly did not quite understand at the time the importance of it all.
 But, I did however enjoyed watching people getting all dressed up, my relatives, the local gossip which I guarantee was much better than watching Amazon Prime and Netflix that was some really good drama.

 There are so many things around that time that play tricks in my head to the point where I lately find myself writing them down so that I don’t ever forget the special moments and it’s wonderful people.
 But my dear friends, food is not one of those things that I could ever forget to be more exact, the desserts.

 I still remember drinking coffee at 5 years old with them, yeah, I was 5 years old and having a delicious cafesito con leche “ little coffee with milk” and a slice of what she called sweet bread, but it was really a scone with clotted cream also known as nata in Spanish.